Porto Velho Rondonia, Brazil Travel Guide

 Stay flexible and enjoy the adventure.

-Enhance your interactions with locals.
+Enhance how you interact with locals.

 Locals appreciate attempts at Portuguese, even basic phrases.
 It matters.